 - Programme of Rs 500 million. - (b) The sale of Circle Square MotorCity is still under progress.
 The sales of some units took place in the current financial year.
-The sale of before December 2021. - (c) is awaiting for the realisation of some conditions precedent to complete the transaction. - (d) The Company received the Letter of Intent for the Azuri Smart City dated 5 August 2021 and are working towards receiving the Smart some projects already launched, with deposits paid to the escrow account.
+The sale of before December 2021. - (c) is awaiting for the realisation of some conditions precedent to complete the transaction. - (d) some projects already launched, with deposits paid to the escrow account.